+The Parish Assessor reports a positive balance in net assets for its governmental activities.
+Net assets have decreased as follows:

+Decrease

+2005 25,246 2

+2004 166,275 15

+2003 70,272 5

-The Parish Assessor reported a positive balance in net assets for its governmental activities.
-Net assets decreased by \$166,275 or 15% in 2004; net assets decreased by \$70,272 or 5% in 2003.
-Note that approximately 6% of the governmental activities net assets are tied up in capital in both years.
+Note that approximately 6% of the governmental activities net assets are tied up in capital in all years.
 The Parish Assessor uses these capital assets to provide services to its citizens.

-The following data is presented on the accrual basis of accounting which means that all costs are presented, however, the purchase of capital assets is not included but depreciation on the capital assets in included.
+The following data is presented on the accrual basis of accounting which means that all costs are presented, however, the purchase of capital assets is not included but depreciation on the capital assets is included.